stefaniscion/homeserver/README.md

 First i wanted to have a web interface to manage the server easly.
 So i decided to use **Cockpit**.

 I wanted to install the apps in containers so i can manage them easly and i can have a better control and a modularization of the system.
-So i decided to use **Podman** to do so.
+So i decided to use **Docker** to do so.

 I wanted to have a modularization of the storage so i can add more storage easly.
 So i decided to use **MergerFS** to do so.